Collective motion planning for a group of robots using intermittent diffusion: Model setup

 where $W(t)$ is the standard Brownian motion in $\RR^{2}$ and $\sigma(t)$ is a piecewise constant function alternating between zero and a positive value, i.e.

 Here we partition $[0,T]$ as $\cup_{k=1}^K([T_{k-1},T_k])$ with $T_0 = 0$, $T_N = T$ and $S_k \in [T_{k-1}, T_k]$.

 We want to highlight that the random perturbations are added to the gradient flow to avoid trajectories being trapped at local minimizers.
 Therefore, the constant $\sigma_k$ doesn't have to be small.
 This is different from the choice used in simulated annealing, in which the corresponding coefficient, also called temperature, must go to zero asymptotically.
 The effectiveness of random perturbations can be verified by numerical experiments and comes with guarantees based on optimal transport theory.
-More precisely, the solution of \eqref{SDE} converges to the global minimizer in the probability sense according to the so called Gibbs distribution

-In fact, the Gibbs distribution is an invariant measure of the system \eqref{SDE}, and $\rho^{*}(X)$ takes the largest value when $\Psi(X)$ reaches its global minimum.
+More precisely, the solution of \eqref{SDE} converges to the global minimizer in the distribution sense according to the Gibbs distribution.
+The Gibbs distribution is an invariant measure of the system \eqref{SDE}, and $\rho^{*}(X)$ takes the largest value when $\Psi(X)$ reaches its global minimum.
 Further details of the theory are provided in \S \ref{sec:theory}.

-It is important to emphasize that the random portion of the solution $Y(t)$ when $t \in [T_{k-1},S_k]$ is not used as the trajectories for the robots due to inefficient jittering motions.
+Unlike many other applications of SDEs, it is important to emphasize that the random portion of the solution $Y(t)$ when $t \in [T_{k-1},S_k]$ is not used as the trajectories for the robots due to inefficient jittering motions.
 Instead, $Y(t)$ is only computed virtually to create the vector $Y(S_k)$, denoted as $\hat{Y}$ in the rest of the paper, of intermediate positions to move the robots to.
 Once this position $\hat{Y}$ is computed, we define another objective function

 Using it together with $G(X)$, we create another gradient flow

 In the end, the path $X(t)$ of the robots is generated by alternating between two gradient flows \eqref{gradient} and \eqref{gradient2}.
 The implementation of the method is given in the next section.